 Siding Materials Comparison

-If you are wondering which are the best siding materials you have a number of materials to choose from.
-You are in fact doing the right thing by researching the various types as this can help you make the decision on a number of levels.
+If you are wondering about the best home siding materials options, you have a number to choose from.
+By researching the various types as this can help you make the decision on a number of levels and find out about some unique options.
 Among the different types of siding you can pick from are vinyl, wood, fiber cement and more.
-Here we will give you short overview of each type and why you may want to choose them.
+Take a look below for a short overview of each type and why you may want to choose them:

-- Vinyl Siding – is the most popularly used siding across the United States currently.
-This is the preferred choice for contractors and other professionals in the field of building and home renovation.
-They appreciate this one more because of the many advantages it has to offer and the fact that its use carries no disadvantage.
-It doesn’t require a lot of maintenance, is very aesthetically appealing, is one of the most affordable types of siding and comes in a number of options.
+- Insulated Vinyl Siding – The most popular siding across the United States, vinyl siding is the preferred choice for contractors for home renovation.
+They appreciate this option because of the many advantages it has to offer and the fact that it is long lasting, doesn’t require a lot of maintenance, is very aesthetically appealing, is one of the most affordable types of siding and comes in a number of options.

-- Cedar Siding – these are generally very expensive but come pre primed or stained.
+- Cedar Siding – Generally very expensive, they often come pre primed or stained.
 Some types are left untreated and over time they turn into a silverfish color.
 While this gives you a beautiful finish and can resist the elements and repel bugs it is very high maintenance to prevent rotting.

 - Composite or Wood Siding - this type of siding is typically made from wood byproducts such as wood discs, chips, wafers and even sawdust.
 These come at ridiculously low costs but they have a very high failure rate and are prone to mold and structural damage and rotting.